 macOS Monterey Problems: 5 Things You Need to Know

-The beta wiped out some glaring issues, but there are a number of macOS Monterey problems plaguing Mac users right now.
+The macOS Monterey beta wiped out some glaring issues, but there are a number of macOS Monterey problems plaguing Mac users right now.

 Apple’s finally pulled its long-awaited macOS Monterey operating system out of beta testing.
 The update is available to download right now (if you own a compatible Mac) and it brings a long list of new features including upgrades to Safari, Messages, Maps, Privacy, and a whole lot more.